luizalabs/mitose/README.md

 }
 ```

-Or to configure a controller based on GCP's Pub/Sub:
+To configure a controller based on GCP's Pub/Sub:

 ```json
 {